Flourishkujah/LITA_Class_Documentation/README.md

 ![image](https://github.com/user-attachments/assets/fb285a50-39c6-477d-bb49-6c7adb708af2)
 ![image](https://github.com/user-attachments/assets/374aaa9d-4650-4f02-8434-673c37d39be0)

-### Unlocking Insights with Pivot Tables

-I worked with pivot tables in Excel to analyze the sales and revenue data, and the insights were eye-opening!

 Top Markets by Revenue: Ekiti came out on top with ₦5.57 billion, with Abia and Bayelsa not far behind.
 Together, the top 10 markets generated over ₦22 billion—pretty impressive!